tribolil/afasimakker/README.md

 cd afasimakker
 ```
 ### 2. Set your OpenAI API key
 Create an [OpenAI API key](https://platform.openai.com/api-keys) key on your personal account on the OpenAI platform.
-Then add then OpenAI API key to `.env.example` and rename it to `.env`
+Create then a file in the project named `.env` and add the OpenAI API key following the below syntax.

 ```shell
 OPENAI_API_KEY="INSERT KEY"